 The Pointe-au-Chien Indian Tribal Community is located in lower Pointe-au-Chien, a traditional village of their ancestors, the Chitimacha.
-The Pointe-au-Chien Indians are also believed to be descendants of the Acolapissa, Atakapas, and Biloxi Indians.
-The Tribe has approximately 680 members.
+The Pointe-au-Chien Indians also descend from the Biloxi, Acolapissa, and Atakapas Indians.
+The Tribe has approximately 800 members.

 The Pointe-au-Chien inhabit the southern part of Terrebonne and Lafourche Parishes along Bayou Pointe-au-Chien.
 The Pointe-au-Chien are the caretakers of an area continuously inhabited by indigenous tribes of South Louisiana, and descend from tribes historical to Louisiana and the Mississippi River Valley.
 This small French-speaking tribe continues to comprise a distinct community despite colonization, land loss, lack of status as a federally recognized tribe, exploitation of the land and people, and denial of educational opportunities.
 The perseverance, ability to adapt, humility, and cultural knowledge of its people have sustained the Tribe.

 During the early Twentieth Century, anthropologists made assumptions about the ancestry of PACIT and other Terrebonne and Lafourche Parish Indians.
 These assumptions were based primarily on published accounts that leave gaps in southern Louisiana Indian history from the French colonial period to the American period.
 These theories have impacted the Tribe's efforts to obtain Federal Recognition.